Oh no! We may not fully support the browser or device software you are using !

 Is this your first Mother’s Day?
-If your child was born in 2020, you may be able to deduct the medical expenses you paid (anything paid during 2020).
+If your child was born in 2022).
 Eligible expenses include the costs for the birth of your child, well-baby check-ups, and other medical visits for babies and parents.
 You have to subtract 7.5% of your Adjusted Gross Income (AGI) from your total medical expenses.

 New children mean new credits

 Having a new child can be one of the greatest tax benefits for you.
 You are no longer able to claim a dependent exemption, but you may be eligible to claim various child-related tax credits.
 These credits include the Child Tax Credit, the Child and Dependent Care Credit (commonly referred to as the “daycare credit”), and the Earned Income Tax Credit, which is available for families with an income of less than $59,000.

 If you adopted a child in 2022 you may be eligible for the Adoption Credit, up to $14,890 per child.
 The child can’t be a stepchild to you or your spouse.
 If you adopt children considered to be special needs by the local Department of Family Services, your credit is not based on adoption costs.
 Instead, you are automatically eligible for the full amount of $14,890 per child.